-In accordance with AAP guidelines for health care delivery for children in foster care, periodic preventative well-child visits are to be performed for the purpose of promoting "overall wellness by fostering healthy growth and development," as well as "regularly assess[ing] for success of foster care placement," and "identify[ing] significant medical, behavioral, emotional, developmental, and school problems through periodic history, physical examination, and screenings."
-Based on these guidelines, DSS committed in its Healthcare Outcomes that, "At least 90% of Class Members under the age of six months in care for one month or more will receive a periodic preventative visit monthly.
-At least 90% of Class Members between the ages of six months and 36 months in care for one month or more will receive a periodic preventative visit in accordance with current American Academy of Pediatrics periodicity guidelines; 218 at least 98% will receive a periodic preventative visit semi-annually.
-At least 90% of Class Members ages three and older in care for six months or more will receive a periodic preventative visit semi-annually; at least 98% will receive a periodic preventative visit annually.
+In accordance with AAP guidelines for health care delivery for children in foster care, periodic preventative well-child visits are to be performed for the purpose of promoting "overall wellness by fostering healthy growth and development," as well as "regularly assess[ing] for success of foster care placement," and "identify[ing] significant medical, behavioral, emotional, developmental, and school problems through periodic history, physical examination, and screenings."217 Based on these guidelines, DSS committed in its Healthcare Outcomes that, "At least 90% of Class Members under the age of six months in care for one month or more will receive a periodic preventative visit monthly.
+At least 90% of Class Members between the ages of six months and 36 months in care for one month or more will receive a periodic preventative visit semi-annually.
+At least 90% of Class Members ages three and older in care for six months or more will receive a periodic preventative visit semi-annually.
+At least 90% of Class Members ages three and older in care for six months or more will receive a periodic preventative visit semi-annually.
+Xt least 90% of Class Members ages three and older in care for six months or more will receive a periodic preventative visit semi-annually.
 "219